October 29, 2018

 By Aaron Stein & Faysal Itani

-The summit was on balance positive for Turkey and the ‘Astana’ peace track it has championed alongside Russia.
+The summit was positive for Turkey and the ‘Astana’ peace track it has championed alongside Russia.
 The Astana track is essentially an alternative to the US-backed Geneva effort that eschews the latter’s stubborn insistence on political transition in Syria under ‘mutual consent’ (code for Assad’s departure).
 Astana aims to reconcile Russian and Turkish security interests in Syria.
 Yet it has lacked the legitimization of participation by European states, whom Russia and to a lesser degree Turkey view as a key source of reconstruction funding for Syria.
 The very attendance of Germany and France is therefore significant and a win for both Turkey and Russia.
 The United States however seeks to keep its European partners firmly in the Geneva camp.

 Turkey also benefits from German and French endorsement for preserving a shaky status quo in the Syrian border province of Idlib.
 A Syrian regime assault on this area was narrowly avoided due to a Russian-Turkish deal to establish a de-escalation zone (contrary to regime preference).
 The European states and Turkey share an interest in blocking another offensive that would displace hundreds of thousands more refugees into their territories (indeed there was consensus on the importance of allowing refugees to return to Syria at the Summit).
 Given Russia’s pursuit of European goodwill, French and German participation may grant Turkey additional leverage in ensuring that Russia upholds the Idlib agreement, and vice versa.